tugraz-isds/rslidy/README.md

 ```bash
 gulp build
 ```
-Build may be omitted since it's the default gulp task.
+Build may be omitted, since it is the default gulp task.
 There is also a gulp task using `Browsersync` and `gulp watch` for more convenient development.

 ```bash
 gulp watch
 ```
-This task will initialize a build and synchronise the browser content every time any of the source files changes.
+This task will initialise a build and synchronise the browser content every time a source files changes.

-`notes.html` will be shown as default presentation, however, with `--slide <file>` a specific file can be synchronized.
+`notes.html` will be shown as default presentation, however, with `--slide <file>` a specific file can be synchronised.
 The file has to be in the `examples/tests` directory.

 ```bash